Shahbaz’s press conference on Nawaz position today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: PML-N President Shahbaz Sharif will address a a press conference today for discussing the situation with regard to removal of Nawaz Sharif’s name from the ECL, Geo News reported.
-Shahbaz has also called an important meeting of PML-N’s senior leaders today.
-The development comes a few hours after the government announced issuing a one-time permission for four weeks to Nawaz Sharif to travel abroad.
+LAHORE: PML-N President Shahbaz Sharif will address a crucial press conference today (Thursday) for discussing the developing situation with regard to the removal of former premier Nawaz Sharif’s name from the ECL, Geo News reported.
+Shahbaz has also called an important meeting of the PML-N’s senior leaders today.
+The development comes a few hours after the government announced issuing a one-time permission for four weeks to Nawaz Sharif to travel abroad for medical treatment.

-LAHORE: PML-N President Shahbaz Sharif will address a a press conference today for discussing the situation with regard to removal of Nawaz Sharif’s name from the ECL, Geo News reported.
-Shahbaz has also called an important meeting of PML-N’s senior leaders today.
-The development comes a few hours after the government announced issuing a one-time permission for four weeks to Nawaz Sharif to travel abroad.
+LAHORE: PML-N President Shahbaz Sharif will address a crucial press conference today (Thursday) for discussing the developing situation with regard to the removal of former premier Nawaz Sharif’s name from the ECL, Geo News reported.
+Shahbaz has also called an important meeting of the PML-N’s senior leaders today.
+The development comes a few hours after the government announced issuing a one-time permission for four weeks to Nawaz Sharif to travel abroad for medical treatment.